MarkHanoteau/MarkHanoteau.github.io/assets/2021-06-15-Scrum-Kanban.md

 Implementing a limit to the number of things you will work on at a time can help individuals, teams, or even organizations focus on fewer items at a time, allowing them to deliver the items faster and, usually, with better quality.
 This limit is called a work-in-progress limit, or WIP limit, and is a key component of a Kanban system.

 WIP has one major implicit consequence: it empowers you to say no to work, and pull work.
+It certainly means that you should have a whole different outlook around accepting and fastracking any last minute requests - if you'd like more insight around this, I highly recommend Daniel Vacanti's explanation of how [an expedite request sunk the Titanic](https://vimeo.com/239539858).

 Scrum turbo charged by Kanban.